-The purpose of this paper is to detail the various tasks and processes Link Plan Management (LPM) performed pertaining to the research and construction of portfolios for plan members.
+This white paper discusses the various tasks and processes employed by Link Plan Management (LPM) regarding the research and construction of portfolios for plan members.
 Our principal goal is to ensure the risk profile of a plan member is properly matched to a diversified investment portfolio which will assist them in realizing their investment objectives and financial goals.

 Plan participants have two portfolio options available to them.
 The first is a customized solution tailored to a plan members' unique risk tolerance, time horizon and investment objectives.
 The portfolio is constructed based on responses to Links' proprietary investor profile questionnaire that the plan member completes.
-All of Links' questionnaire-based portfolios use low-cost, Index-Tracking Exchange Traded Funds (ETFs) and are rebalanced on a regular basis to ensure a plan members' asset allocation stays consistent with the risk profile established during the sign-up phase.
-The second option, or the default option, is a Target Date Fund managed by Blackrock Canada.
-If a plan member does not wish to do the questionnaire their contributions will be invested in the Target Date Fund.
+All of Links' questionnaire-based portfolios use low-cost, Index-Tracking Exchange Traded Funds (ETFs) or Mutual Funds (MFs) and are rebalanced on a regular basis to ensure a plan members' asset allocation stays consistent with the risk profile established during the onboarding phase.
+In the Multi-Employer Pension Plan (MEPP defined contribution plans), the second option, or the default option, is a Target Date Fund managed by Blackrock Canada.
+If a plan member does not wish to participate in the questionnaire, their contributions will be invested in the Target Date Fund within 30 days of enrollment.

-Links' Portfolio Management process consists of the followings steps:
+Links' Portfolio Management process consists of the following steps: